DataDog/hiring-engineers/answers.md

 Now that your account is created and your Linux VM active, you are ready to install the Datadog Agent within your environment.
 The Agent will collect event and metric data from its host (the machine running it) to be ultimately sent to Datadog, for a robust monitoring and performance tracking experience.
 See here for more on the Datadog Agent (https://docs.datadoghq.com/agent/).

 In our case, we will be installing the Agent on a VM running Ubuntu.
 Thus, we should follow the steps within the Agent 7 Installation Instructions for a Ubuntu instance found here (https://app.datadoghq.com/account/settings#agent/ubuntu).
-Generally, it is noteworthy that the Datadog Agent 7 is only compatible with Python 3 as of 3/8/21, meaning any custom checks (written in Python) and intended for use by Datadog should also be compatible with Python 3.
+Generally, it is noteworthy that the Datadog Agent 7 is only compatible with Python 3 as of 3/8/21, meaning any custom checks (written in Python) intended for use by Datadog should also be compatible with Python 3.
 If this is not possible, see instructions for Agent 6 or Agent 5 installation (also available within the previously shared link).

 From this point onward, the Datadog Agent running on our Linux environment should be collecting metric and event data, and we should be ready to proceed with the hiring challenge tasks.
 The following commands can be used to control the execution of the Datadog Agent within your Linux environment:

 ```
-sudo service datadog-agent start - to start the Datadog Agent service
+sudo service datadog-agent start #start the Datadog Agent
-sudo service datadog-agent stop - to stop the Datadog Agent service
+sudo service datadog-agent stop #stop the Datadog Agent
-sudo service datadog-agent restart - to restart the Datadog Agent service
+sudo service datadog-agent restart #restart the Datadog Agent
-sudo service datadog-agent status - to status the Datadog Agent service
+sudo service datadog-agent status #check the status of the Datadog Agent
 ```
 As a final note, all keys have been removed from this document.